atsid/permissive/documents/API.md

         name: string, //name of the repo
         description: string, //short description of the repo, optional
         public: boolean, //indicates if the repo is public (defaults to false)
-        editable: boolean, //indicates that the logged in user can edit permissions for this repo (defaults to false)
-        permission: string //permission level of user on this repo (pull, push, admin). only present if permission_user is specified on request.
+        permission: Permission //details of user permission on this repo. only present if permission_user is specified on request.
+    }

+###Permission
+Details for the permission level of a user on a repo.
+Indicates multiple permissions because the permissive-managed levels can be overridden by other teams in the GitHub org, which permissive is not going to edit.

+    {
+        permissive: string, //permissive-managed highest permission level found for a user on the repo pull, push, admin).
+        github: string //github-managed (non zzz-permissive teams) highest permission level found for a user on the repo (pull, push, admin).
     }

 ##Views